 Pump Action Shotgun, +3 vs Defender

-The kaputria can shot a close ranged target dealing 2d12 damage.
+The kaputria can shot a long ranged target dealing 2d12 damage + 1d4 bleeding damage.

 Shriek, Instant Ability, Once per Battle